andreaseger/swimdb/README.markdown

 - not really an issue but I not really know how that mapreduce snippet works ;)
 - when a failure while the comment creation happens it does just nothing(with JS)
+- the tagcloud is unacceptable low when run on ~84000 Schedules - ok thats not a small number but I definatly have to use some sort of cache here.
+Perhaps I could use a backgroundworker to generate a new tagcloud after changes.

 to think about
 --------------